co-occurring disorders in men

 • Thoughts of suicide

-Approximately 9 percent of children ages 3-17 and 4 percent of adults struggle with attention-deficit/hyperactivity disorder.
+ADHD is more common in children than adults, with approximately 9 percent of children ages 3-17 reported to struggle with attention-deficit/hyperactivity disorder.
 ADHD is characterized by inattentive behavior that can include:

 • Being easily distracted